General Fact Sheet

 - How might I be exposed to capsaicin?

-- What are some symptoms from a brief exposure to capsaicin?
+- What are some signs and symptoms from a brief exposure to capsaicin?

 - What happens to capsaicin when it enters the body?